 "When you look at a contract for the gym, it will be under the cancellation terms and conditions," says Claire Rosenzweig of the Better Business Bureau.

-"You have the upper hand, because gyms need your business, " says Woroch.
+"You have the upper hand, because gyms need your business," says Woroch.
 "So when you're signing up, find out what type of deals you can get."
 This may include more money off, but you can also ask for things like additional guest passes or a personal training session.

 For the month of July, you can get a membership at Blink Fitness for $1 (annual sign-up fees are usually $50, depending on what city you are in), and they waive the month's rate.
 Equinox, at around $200 monthly, is offering pro-rated pricing for the rest of July and a heavily discounted sign-up fee.
 And, now through September 1, kids age 15-18 can work out for free at Planet Fitness.

 Some health insurance companies offer discounts on gym memberships.
-United Healthcare offers up to $240 a year for working out at contracted fitness centers 12 times per month.
+United Healthcare offers up to $240 a year for working out at contracted fitness centers 12 times a month.
 Cigna's Healthy Habits Incentive program will reimburse you up to $400 a year for participating in certain fitness programs.
 Some companies offer health benefit packages, which often include gym memberships.
 Microsoft will reimburse you up to $800 a year for "wellness-related expenses."

 One more thing: Don't forget to consider perks like on-site child care, fun group classes, personal training, a pool, or a sauna, if that's important to you.
 Your gym can become a second home if you fill it with enough temptations (and your down payment will be a lot less pricey).